How many turbine engines are on an Airbus A320?

 Auxiliary power units aren’t exactly small.
 Many APUs are variants of full size turbine engines used in other aircraft.
 Check out the classic Garrett (now Honeywell) TPE331 engine: For years it has powered large turboprops like the Jetstream 41, Metroliner, and Beechcraft King Air.
 A variant of this engine, the Honeywell 331, is used as an APU in many Boeing and Airbus wide body jets.
 Instead of a propeller, the APU has an accessory shaft that powers a generator.

 Operating the auxiliary power unit couldn’t be easier.
 The APU control panel on most airliners consists of a switch or button and a couple of lights – that’s it!
 Starting the unit is as easy as starting a car.
 APU manufacturers have done a great job designing these engines so they take care of themselves.
 If there is a problem, the system is smart enough to shut the APU down and let us know.
 It’s pilot-proof!

-We normally run the APU before flight for electrical power, air conditioning and engine start.
-After we land, we start it up so we can shut down the engines as soon as we arrive at the gate.
-If we need the APU during flight, it can be started in about a minute.
+Crews normally run the APU before flight for electrical power, air conditioning and engine start.
+After landing, the APU is started so engines can be shut down as soon as the aircraft arrives at the gate.
+If the APU is needed during flight, it can be started in about a minute.
 It’s a wonderful thing!

 Do all airliners have an APU?

 Most every modern turbojet powered airliner (including the smaller regional jets) have an APU installed in the tail.
 Only a few large turboprop aircraft have them due to the weight restrictions of smaller aircraft.

 Next time you’re at the airport, take a look at aircraft tails.
 You’ll notice an exhaust outlet for the aircraft’s auxiliary power unit.
 The APU is hiding inside the tail, just in front of the exhaust.
 So that’s what the little tail pipe is for!